 - a.
-Expectations from you and your mentor

-- b.
-Using the library (presented by Tara Cataldo, Marston Science Library faculty)

-- c.
-Ethics in research (presented by Dr. Rebecca Kimball, Professor, Biology)

-- d.
-Initial presentations (all)

-- e.
-Final presentations (all)
+Expectations from you and your mentor - b.
+Using the library (presented by Tara Cataldo, Marston Science Library faculty) - c.
+Ethics in research (presented by Dr. Rebecca Kimbal, Professor- Biology) - d.
+Initial presentations (all) - e.
+Final presentations (all) - f.
+Attend an exit seminar, talk, poster presentation or conference - g.
+Workshop Writing a resume or CV and interviewing skills (Takes place at the Career Resource Center)